godotengine/godot-website/collections/_release_4_4/entry-highlights-typed-dictionaries.md

 text: |
   Your requests have been heard!

-  Typed dictionaries are coming to the Godot.
+  Typed dictionaries are coming to Godot.
 This impacts the core engine, GDScript, and all other scripting languages when interfacing with Godot's <span class="code-highlight basetype">Dictionary</span> type.

   The Inspector UX has been improved accordingly, to let you assign the right keys and values directly in the editor.
 contributors: